digiaonline/oops/README.md

 box named `nordsoftware/secret-project`.
 To use private boxes in Vagrant you will have to either a) create an Atlas token and add it as an environment variable or b) create an Atlas account and run `vagrant login` before you run `vagrant up` for the first time.

+If you want to create a new base box which is supposed to be public, log in to Atlas, find the Vagrant box, select Settings and untick the "Private" checkbox.

 ## The provisioning process